“And anyone who does not carry his cross and follow me cannot be my disciple.” (Luke 14:27 NIV84)

 In the great commission, Jesus sends us out to make disciples (not just believers) of the whole world.
 How do we do that?
 Jesus says to baptize them (bring them to the faith) and teach them to observe all that He has commanded (make them disciples).
 As disciples of Jesus we are committed to letting our faith be the rubber hitting the road of our lives.
 We are committed to picking up our cross every day.
 We promise to follow Jesus wherever he leads us.
 We promise to make our faith not an ends, but a means to an end.

-Jesus didn’t tell every one of His disciples to “believe in Me.”
-He told them to “follow Me!”
+Jesus didn’t tell His disciples to “believe in Me.”
+He told every one of them to “follow Me!”
 Like the disciples of the New Testament, may we believe and follow our Lord and Savior Jesus.